By: Rick Hernandez

 “Now one of the criminals hanging there reviled Jesus, saying, ‘Are you not the Messiah?
 Save yourself and us.’
 The other, however, rebuked him, saying in reply, ‘Have you no fear of God, for you are subject to the same condemnation?
 And indeed, we have been condemned justly, for the sentence we received corresponds to our crimes, but this man has done nothing criminal.’
 Then he said, ‘Jesus, remember me when you come into your kingdom’” (Luke 23:39-42).

-Let us pray, that now and at the time of our deaths, we are gifted with that moment of great clarity, that we can persevere through the temptations to give up on the hope for Heaven, and that while accompanied by Mother Mary, as promised to her consecrated children, we are able to achieve perfect contrition from all our faults and shortcomings.
-This so we can meekly face Our Lord, and humbly ask "Jesus, please remember me…" Amen.
+Let us pray that now and at the time of our deaths, we are gifted with those moments of great clarity.
+That we persevere through the temptations to give up on the hope for Heaven, and that while accompanied by Mother Mary, as promised to her consecrated children, we can achieve perfect contrition from all our faults and shortcomings.
+This so we can meekly face Our Lord and humbly ask, “Jesus, please remember me…” Amen.

 By: Laura Worhacz

 “Take my word: do works of zeal only out of duty, but aspire to the interior life because you are drawn thereto by divine love…Try earnestly to become interior, that is, to live for God, to work in partnership with Him.
 Manage to thrive on His divine Providence, natural and supernatural, of every moment.” – Saint Peter Julian Eymard (Eymard Library Vol. 6, page 249)

 Dearest Eucharistic Family,